-The Clostridium difficile bacteria is normally seen in the intestine.
-However, it may overgrow when you take antibiotics.
-The bacteria release a powerful toxin that causes the lining of the colon to become inflammed and bleed.
+The Clostridium difficile bacteria normally lives in the intestine.
+However, too much of these bacteria may grow when you take antibiotics.
+The bacteria give off a strong toxin that causes inflammation and bleeding in the lining of the colon.

-Pseudomembranous colitis is rare in infants younger than 12 months old and uncommon in children.
+Pseudomembranous colitis is uncommon in children, and rare in infants.
 It is most often seen in people who are in the hospital.
-However, it is becoming more common in people who take antibiotics and who are not in the hospital.
+However, it is becoming more common in people who take antibiotics and are not in a hospital.

 Risk factors include:

 The antibiotic or other medicine causing the condition should be stopped.
-Metronidazole is usually used to treat the disorder, but other medicines may also be used.
+Metronidazole or vancomycin is usually used to treat the problem, but other medicines may also be used.

 Electrolyte solutions or fluids given through a vein may be needed to treat dehydration due to diarrhea.
 In rare cases, surgery is needed to treat infections that get worse or do not respond to antibiotics.

-Call your health care provider if the following symptoms occur:
+Call your health care provider if you have the following symptoms: